Saturday, November 27, AD 2021 GMT. From Nov. 22 data

 Explication and Sources of the Above Numbers

 Except for Oregon, I obtain fires and acres burned numbers from Incident Management Situation Reports (IMSR’s, which I call sitreps).
 During fire season, The Predictive Services Intelligence Section, a section of The National Interagency Coordination Center (NICC), a branch of The National Interagency Fire Center (NIFC) publishes these sitreps daily.
-A link to the current sitrep is at the NICC fire stats page.
+A link to the current situation report is at the NICC.gov fire info page.

 Predictive Services keeps an archive of sitreps here.